jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

    are most sensitive.
 When would one anticipate aberrations like a coma to become problematic?

+Resolution capped by B-factor applied to reference.
+In this case 1.5 * experimental => media 120 => 7.7A lowpass filter (even though some areas use higher resolution) Expected maximal beamtilt of woret case 2.5 mRad => should keep data up to 6A => no influence from beamtilt as expected

 4) Fitting of particle defocus allows detection of the Z-height for each large ribosomal subunit.
 Could the authors estimate what is the precision of the